sorentwo/soren-website/_drafts/self-healing-deployment.md

 that itself is managed by an init system.
 However, it doesn't get into the business of trying to control services directly.
 Instead, it leverages the init system and very concise configuration files to help the system manage services directly.
+[Installation is simple][inspeqtor-install] and works with the existing package manager.

-Continuing with the goal of .
-Here is an example configuration file for Puma.
+Continuing on with the goal of keeping the system up, self-healing, and allowing the init system to do our work for us here is an example configuration file for Puma.
 It is targeting the Puma service specifically, and would be placed in `/etc/inspeqtor/services.d/puma.inq`:

 ```
 check service puma
+  if cpu:total > 90% then alert
   if memory:total_rss > 2g then alert, reload
 ```